Srineha92/online-bookstore/README.md

 User Login: Users will be able to create accounts and log in to the application.
 Each user will have a profile page.

-Search Engine: Users will be able to search for books.
+Add New Book: we can add new book to the bookshelf

-Books list: It has list of books with its discription.
+Books list: It has list of books with its description.

+BookShelf: It has books in it with "Add to cart" option where they can add book to cart

-Shopping cart: Users can shop for books and add it to the cart to checkout.
+Shopping cart: Users can shop for books and add it to the cart.

 Technologies

 1.HTML

 2.CSS